Humlum railway station

 Humlum station is a railway station serving the small railway town of Humlum in Jutland, Denmark.

 Humlum station is located on the Thy Line from Struer to Thisted.
 The station was opened in 1882 with the opening of the Thy Line.
-It offers direct InterCity services to Copenhagen and Thisted as well as regional train services to Struer and Thisted.
-The train services are operated by Arriva and DSB.
+It offers direct regional train services to Struer and Thisted.
+The train services are operated by the private public transport operator GoCollective.